Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

 where $\mathbbm{I}(k \neq j)=1$ if $k \neq j$, or 0 otherwise; it is used to avoid counting the pickup rate $p_{iij0\_j}$ twice when the destination zones of two onboard inter-zonal passengers are the same.

 Vehicle flow must also be conserved across zones.
-Note that the outgoing flow, $g$, from one zone becomes incoming flow, $c$, of its adjacent zones.
-Hence, we must track how vehicles may travel across zones, and construct a relationship between the outgoing and incoming flow across zone boundaries.

-Despite all feasible travel paths a vehicle could follow to reach its onboard passengers' destinations, a vehicle can only move into at most two adjacent zones without creating zone-level detours; this is specified in Eqn. \eqref{eq:feasible directions}.
-The platform shall choose vehicle paths, especially for those vehicles with a seeker (i.e., currently in state $(i, 0, j, 0)$), to enhance system efficiency; e.g., by impacting the probability for the vehicle to find a suitable matched caller en-route.
+Note that the outgoing flow of vehicles (with an inter-zonal seeker) from a zone, $g$, becomes incoming flow of one of its adjacent zones, $c$.
+Since vehicles with an inter-zonal seeker may be matched with new callers, we must track their movements across zones, and construct a relationship between the outgoing and incoming flow across zone boundaries.
+Despite all feasible travel paths a vehicle with an inter-zonal seeker could follow to reach its seeker's destinations, this vehicle can only move into at most two adjacent zones without creating zone-level detours; this is specified in Eqn. \eqref{eq:feasible directions}.
+The platform shall choose zone-level paths for the vehicles with an inter-zonal seeker (i.e., currently in state $(i, 0, j, 0)$), to enhance system efficiency; e.g., by impacting the probability for the vehicle to find a matched caller en-route.
 These path decisions collectively specify the proportion of state-$(i, 0, j, 0)$ vehicles that enter a zone $i'\in \{A^\text{E}_{i}, A^\text{N}_{i}, A^\text{W}_{i}, A^\text{S}_{i}\}$ upon leaving zone $i$, which is denoted by $\delta_{ij\_i'}\in[0, 1]$.
-In addition, vehicles with two onboard inter-zonal passengers (i.e., currently in state $(i, 0, j, k)$) also travel across zones to deliver passengers.
-The path of such a vehicle toward its closer destination zone $j$ has no effects on the system operations (since it cannot serve other passengers en-route).\footnote{Note that we do not consider traffic congestion in this study; thus, the vehicle density in a local zone does not affect the travel time.
-If congestion is an issue, the travel directions of all types of vehicles should be carefully chosen.} Hence, we can, for simplicity, set the proportion of state-$(i, 0, j, k)$ vehicles that enter zone $i'$ upon leaving zone $i$ to also be $\delta_{ij\_i'}$.
 The vehicle path decisions should satisfy the following constraints:

-which postulate that a vehicle can only travel in a feasible direction horizontally or vertically into an adjacent zone.
-Then, it is easy to see that the vehicle flow across adjacent zones must satisfy the following:
+which postulate that a vehicle with an inter-zonal seeker can only travel in a feasible direction horizontally or vertically into an adjacent zone.
+Then, it is easy to see that the flow of such vehicles between zones must satisfy the following:

+For vehicles with two onboard inter-zonal passengers, the flow going out of zone $i$, $g_{i0jk}$, becomes incoming flow into the closer passenger destination zone, $c_{j0jk}$; then, the cross-zone flow conservation for such vehicles are as follows,